Viacheslav Chornovil: Declaration of independence and presidential election

 The Supreme Soviet passed a law on 5 July 1991 establishing the office of President, with its holder to be determined by election.

 Hardliners opposed to Gorbachev's leadership of the Soviet Union launched a coup d'état on 19 August 1991.
 At the time of the coup, Chornovil was in the city of Zaporizhzhia on a business trip.
 Upon learning that a putsch had occurred, he immediately returned to Kyiv and began calling for an emergency session of the Supreme Soviet of the Ukrainian SSR; he also banned the Communist Party's activities in Lviv Oblast.
 In the Supreme Soviet, the deputies of the Democratic Bloc began to advocate for Ukrainian independence, arguing that Ukraine was a part of Europe and not the Soviet Union.
 Following the failure of the coup, the Supreme Soviet adopted the Declaration of Independence of Ukraine on 24 August 1991.

 The campaign for the presidential election officially began on 1 September 1991.
 The National-Democratic camp was fractious, with three major candidates (Chornovil, Yukhnovskyi and Levko Lukianenko), while Kravchuk was already a well-established figure as the incumbent, if de facto, head of state.
-The race soon narrowed to an effective two-man campaign with Chornovil against Kravchuk, as they were the only candidates with the necessary organisation to compete at a national scale; in spite of Yukhnovskyi's leadership of the Democratic Bloc he was unpopular outside of intellectual urban centres and western Ukraine, while Lukianenko, despite being a popular pro-independence figure, lacked an organised campaign and was unknown in most of Ukraine.
+The race soon narrowed to an effective two-man campaign with Chornovil against Kravchuk, as they were the only candidates with the necessary organisation to compete at a national scale.
+In spite of Yukhnovskyi's leadership of the Democratic Bloc, he was unpopular outside of intellectual urban centres and western Ukraine, while Lukianenko, despite being a liked pro-independence figure, lacked an organised campaign and was unknown in most of Ukraine.

 Chornovil travelled throughout Ukraine to spread the message of Ukrainian independence, including staunchly pro-Russian regions such as Crimea.
 Appealing to both Russophone and Ukrainian-language audiences by speaking in both languages, Chornovil argued for a programme in which he would transition from a planned economy to free-market capitalism within a year via a series of decrees and acquiring the attention of Western investors, as well as membership in the European Economic Community and a hypothetical pan-European collective security organisation.
-Chornovil condemned Kravchuk as "a sly politician" who was "trying to get [Ukraine] back into the union," warning that he would re-establish political and economic ties with Russia.
+Chornovil condemned Kravchuk as "a sly politician" who was "trying to get [Ukraine] back into the [Soviet Union]," warning that he would re-establish political and economic ties with Russia.